siwakotiutsav/fits2physical/docs/index.rst

 Overview
 --------
 fits2physical is a Python package to analyze FITS files, compute pixel and physical sizes, and generate plots.
 It works for both 2D and 3D FITS data, and provides dimensions in pixels, angular, and physical units.
+The figure is automatically displayed when you run the analysis.

 Installation
 ------------